The Montessori method of education has been widely accepted around the world for more than a century.

 - Monari, Gobbi, and Octahedron mobiles(visual development)

-- Rings, bells, home objects are used during the education process to develop the child’s gross motor skills and coordination.
+- Rings, bells, and home objects are used during the education process to develop the child’s gross motor skills and coordination.

 - The Toddler Program (18 months to 3 years):